shinsaeki/libss/README.md

-# sslib
+# libss
-sslib is a lightweight, educational C library that re-implements core parts of the C standard library (libc) — including string utilities, memory operations, and character helpers — from scratch.
+libss is a lightweight, educational C library that re-implements core parts of the C standard library (libc) — including string utilities, memory operations, and character helpers — from scratch.
 The project focuses on clarity, portability, and understanding how low-level routines actually work beneath libc.

 This project is created and maintained by **Shintaro Saeki**, primarily for:
 - Understanding low-level libc internals